Geometric Scattering on Measure Spaces: Implementing the Manifold Scattering Transform from Point-Cloud Data

 When convenient, we make the dependence on $N$ and $\epsilon$ implicit and simply write $\mathbf{u}_k$ and $\lambda_k$ in place of $\mathbf{u}_k^{N,\epsilon}$ and $\lambda_k^{N,\epsilon}$.
 We define the discrete truncated heat-kernel matrix by

-To accomplish goal (ii), we will need discrete approximations of our eigenfunctions $\varphi_k$ of the Laplace Beltrami operator, which motivates us to introduce the normalized evaluation operator $\rho: \mathcal{C}(\mathcal{X})\rightarrow \mathbb{R}^N$ given by We then define
+To accomplish goal (ii), we will need discrete approximations of our eigenfunctions $\varphi_k$ of the Laplace-Beltrami operator, which motivates us to introduce the normalized evaluation operator $\rho: \mathcal{C}(\mathcal{X})\rightarrow \mathbb{R}^N$ given by We then define

 We note these definitions differ slightly from \cite{cheng2021eigen}.
 There, the authors do not include the normalization term $\frac{1}{\sqrt{N}}$ in the definition of the evaluation operator $\rho$ but instead include it in the definition of the vector $\mathbf{v}_k$.
 Importantly, we note that in either case the definition of $\mathbf{v}_k$ is ultimately the same, i.e., $(\mathbf{v}_k)_i=\frac{1}{\sqrt{N}}\varphi_k(x_i)$ (although \cite{cheng2021eigen} uses the letter $\phi$ instead of $\mathbf{v})$).
 Our convention is chosen so that $\mathbb{E}\|\rho f\|_2^2=\|f\|^2_{\mathbf{L}^2(\mathcal{X})}$.
 Additionally, we may also use Hoeffding's inequality to derive the following lemma which shows that $\|\rho f\|_2^2\approx \|f\|^2_{\mathbf{L}^2(\mathcal{X})}$ with high probability as $N\rightarrow \infty$.
-For a proof please see Appendix \ref{sec: proof of Hoeffding}. \begin{lemma} Assume that the points $\{x_i\}_{i=0}^{N-1}$ are drawn i.i.d uniformly at random, and let $f,g\in\mathcal{C}(\mathcal{X})$.
-Then, with probability at least $1-\frac{2}{N^9}$ we have
+For a proof please see Appendix \ref{sec: proof of Hoeffding}. \begin{lemma} Assume that the points $\{x_i\}_{i=0}^{N-1}$ are drawn i.i.d.\ uniformly at random, and let $f,g\in\mathcal{C}(\mathcal{X})$.
+Then, with probability at least $1-\frac{2}{N^9}$, we have

 \end{lemma}